-We will post on our website, or otherwise make available, information required by the federal income tax laws.
-For Freddie Mac Securities, Ginnie Mae Securities or Third Party Securities, we will make available tax information provided to us or made available to us by Freddie Mac, Ginnie Mae or a Third Party, as applicable and to the extent that we are required to do so by the federal income tax laws.
+We will post on DUS Disclose, or otherwise make available, information required by the federal income tax laws.
 See "MATERIAL FEDERAL INCOME TAX CONSEQUENCES-Reporting and Other Administrative Matters."

 YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS

 Effective Yield

 Your yield will depend in part upon whether you purchase a certificate at a discount from or a premium over its outstanding principal.
 In general, if you purchase a certificate at a discount from its outstanding principal and the series trust assets are prepaid at a rate that is slower than you expect, the yield on your certificate will be lower than you expect.
 If you purchase a certificate at a premium over its outstanding principal, and the series trust assets are prepaid at a rate that is faster than you expect, the yield on your certificate also will be lower than you expect.
 You must make your own decision about the prepayment assumptions you will use in deciding whether to purchase the certificates.